13th to 29th November 2021

-Morocco: The Cedar Forest and The Sahara
+Morocco: The Heart of Moroco and The Sahara

 It is cold here deep in the Moroccan Sahara as the glow far in the east heralds the beginnings of a new day.
 The air is still, but as the sun creeps above the horizon, far quicker than you would imagine, a breath of cold air flows over us.
 Within minutes the awesome power of the sun has already pushed the temperature from near freezing to 20 degrees celsius.
 The day is going to be hot as we head off into the dune fields and gravel plains of this beautiful desert.

 - Hotels and Riads